jarviscanada/jarvis_data_eng_YannickBeriault/springboot/README.md

       - The TraderDao extends JdbcCrudDao and is responsible for interacting with the trader database table.
     - SpringBoot: webservlet/TomCat and IoC
       - Our app is managed using the Springboot framework and served with TomCat.
-It uses inversion of control to manage the creation of our components and their multiple dependencies on each others.
+It uses inversion of control to manage the creation of our components and their multiple dependencies upon each others.
     - PSQL and IEX
       - Data is saved inside a PostgreSQL database and quotes are retrieved from the IEX Cloud REST API, all using the JDBC interface.

 ## REST API Usage
 ### Swagger
-The Swagger browser-based user interface was used through development, along with Postman, to understand and test the behaviour of both our app and the IEX Cloud API.
+The Swagger browser-based user interface was used throughout development, along with Postman, to understand and test the behaviour of both our app and the IEX Cloud API.
 Swagger is suggested as a mean of exploring our PoC for its ease of use and its high legibility.
 ### Quote Controller
 - The Quote Controller receives requests concerning both quotes from IEX Cloud and from our own database:
   - GET `/quotes/iexquote/{iexquote}`: displays one quote, directly retrieved from IEX, for the ticker provided;
-  - GET `/quotes/dailyList`: lists all securities that are available to trading in this trading system;
+  - GET `/quotes/dailyList`: lists all securities that are available for trading in this trading system;
   - PUT `/quotes/`: enters a quote into the database, with data provided by the user and without checking it the ticker exists;
   - POST `/quotes/tickerid/{tickerid}`: retrieves a quote from IEX, saves pertinent data into our database and returns the Quote object (JSON format).